| Written by Mark Buzinkay

 Interested in automated manufacturing?

 There's no one-size-fits-all answer to implementing process improvement, but there are some best practices that can help ensure success.
 First and foremost, process improvement should be part of your company culture, not just something done on an ad hoc basis.
 Involving employees from all levels of the organisation in process improvement initiatives is also crucial.
-And finally, be prepared to change processes as needed to keep them effective.
+Finally, we must be prepared to change processes as needed to keep them effective.

 Measuring the success of process improvement can also take time and effort.
 There are several ways to measure success, including cost savings, revenue growth, time savings, customer satisfaction, and employee satisfaction.
 The best way to measure success will vary depending on the organisation and the specific goals of the process improvement initiative.